Blackchin tilapia

-The blackchin tilapia (Sarotherodon melanotheron) is a species of cichlid native to coastal west Africa.
+The blackchin tilapia (Sarotherodon melanotheron), formerly Tilapia melanotheron, T. heudelotii and T. leonensis, is a species of cichlid native to coastal west Africa.
 It is a paternal mouthbrooder which has been introduced to Asia and North America.

 In the Philippines, it is also informally called gloria or tilapiang arroyo after former Philippine President Gloria Macapagal-Arroyo because of its small size and mole-like dark pigmentation under its lower jaw, resembling that of the short stature and mole on the former president's left cheek.